manojn0010/E-Commerce-Marketplace-Analysis/README.md

 - Any additional details, issues faced or project decisions are documented in `/documentation.md`.
 - This repository assumes basic knowledge like installation, launch and setup of MySQL and R.
 - The project showcases ETL/ELT workflows, data cleaning, analytical querying, and marketplace KPI exploration.
-- Findings/Outputs can be found in `outputs`.
+- Expected outputs can be found in `outputs`.

 ## Answered Key Performance Indicators (KPIs)
 1. What is the overall Gross Merchandise Value?